Frequently Asked Questions

 How do I schedule a tour?

-Northminster Preschool has been caring for children in the Clairemont and University City communities for over 50 years.
-We receive lot of referrals.
-In fact several parents who attended Preschool here themselves are now sending their own children to school here.
+Northminster Preschool is a warm, Christian, play-based program that’s been lovingly caring for children in the Clairemont and UC communities for over 50 years.
+We receive a lot of referrals.
+It is not uncommon for many parents who attended Preschool here themselves to enroll their own children here!

 How long has the school been in existence?